snoomrpower/LoLUpdater/README.md

 Right Click the zip file -> Properties -> Unblock

-Edit "Location.reg" and specify the LoL directory that you want to install it on, then save it and run it.
+Right click -> Edit "Location.reg" and specify the LoL directory that you want to install it on, then save it and run it.

 Open a Windows command prompt as admin